Owaisk23/would-you-rather-project/README.md

 * start development server with `npm start` or `sudo npm start`
 * now open your browser and type url `localhost:3000`

+## Web URL
+* You may preview this webpage on this url `https://wouldyourather-with-materialui-by-owais.surge.sh/`